emma-robot/emma_ai/README.md

-Clone this repo to started with Emma AI.
+Clone this repo to started with Emma AI